-Hello, Insert Name Here: Freely name-able party members (and sometimes summon monsters), resulting in this in every game until it was mostly dropped in the tenth; you could name the protagonist of ten, but none of the other characters.
+Hello, Insert Name Here: Freely name-able party members (and sometimes summon monsters), resulting in this in every game until it was mostly dropped in the tenth; you could name the protagonist of ten, but none of the other characters (you could still name your summons, and at least one NPC had done so).
 It was fully discarded in the twelfth installment.

 This concept is played with in the DS remake of IV.
 In the remakes up to then you could rename the characters, but come the DS release the cutscenes, which had voice acting, would make this confusing.
 Thus you can't change the names of your party members, causing Namingway, the character who performed this function in past versions of the game, freak out when he tries to rename you and can't, inspiring him to embark on a journey to find a new purpose in life since his old one is now gone.

 Homage: This series is famous for making allusions to Star Wars, even in the next-gen titles.
 (One half-expects Gabranth to jab his finger in Ba'Gamnan's chest and bark, "NO DISINTEGRATIONS").
 The games contain a few nods to The Thing (VII's Jenova) and Blade Runner (IX's Genomes and Black Mages) as well.